random-person-on-internet/Blog-App/README.md

 ## Features

 - **User Authentication**: Users can sign up, log in, and access their posts.
-- **CRUD Operations**: Users can create, read, update, and delete their own posts.
-Posts are stored securely using Appwrite.
 - **Post Creation**: Write, edit, and upload posts with titles, content, and featured images.
 - **Routing**: The app uses **React Router** to manage navigation and display individual posts.
-- **State Management**: Redux Toolkit is used to manage global state and handle actions such as fetching, adding, and updating posts.
-- **Appwrite Integration**: The application interacts with the Appwrite backend to store and retrieve data (posts and images).

 ## Technologies Used